MatteoWohlrapp/KtorDockerTest/README.md

 # KtorDockerTest
 ## Starting the container:
-  To start the containers run the following commands in the ./KtorServer directory: <br/>
+  To start the containers run the following command in the /KtorServer directory: <br/>

+    ./start_container.zsh

+  Or you can run the following commands:

     ./gradlew installDist <br/>
     docker build -t ktor-server . <br/>
-    docker-compose up <br/>
+    docker-compose up -d <br/>

  ## Running the server:
   After the containers are started, the server automatically starts.
 To test if it is working try: <br/>

   curl -X GET  "http://0.0.0.0:8080/"

 ## Stopping the container:

-  To stop the containers run the following commands in the ./KtorServer directory: <br/>
+  To stop the containers and delete the image run the following command in the /KtorServer directory: <br/>

+     ./stop_container.zsh

+  Or you can run the following commands:

     docker-compose stop

-  After modifying the server code, the image for the server needs to be removed and a build has to be triggered again: <br/>
+    docker container rm ktorserver_server_1
     docker image rm ktorserver